 We are organized as a worker-owned cooperative.
 However, we will not be legally structure as such until May of 2018.
 We currently operate as a worker-owned cooperative, focusing on consensus building, profit sharing, and community involvement.

 It’s our mission — “To mindfully use tech projects and digital strategy for the benefit of people and planet, while simplifying the technology needs and expenses of social entrepreneurs, nonprofits, NGOs, and fellow cooperatives.”

 We are happy to recommend other agencies or freelancer who may be a good fit for your project!

 We love that they are open source, their mission of democratizing publishing and their values of caring and giving, and for us, working from one platform keeps our scope and expertise focused.
 The cost is a big part as well, those who we want to help the most are organizations and entrepreneurs get the most out of this budget-friendly platform.

 In various ways, we do one pro-bono web project per web deal signed, Sam volunteers 3 hours a week when in the US, Katy spent 2 years with Americorps, and we are building funds to provide paid time for volunteer work!

 We bill projects flat-rate typically between $5k-$40k.
 Project management, training, and meetings with you are included and free of charge.
 We bill consulting at varying rates in our areas of expertise – web design, user experience, custom development, content strategy, digital analytics implementation / insight review, and IT advising.
+Maintenance and ongoing work is billed flat-rate as well.

 We encourage engagement in the process and provide a login to our project management platform Trello.
 Revisions are defined in the cost/contract, and made at set points in the project.

 We aim to limit or remove the need for revisions by leveraging a thorough discovery process, competitive analysis, review of other designs to sync our expectations, and advising a strong preference on project outcomes over personal preferences.
 Design is often subjective, using statistics to measure outcomes puts the focus on return of investment.